 |by Loren Booda|

-Does the set of prime numbers, because of its lack of factorization, represent less information than other whole number infinite series?
+Does the set of prime numbers, because of their lack of factors, represent less information than infinite, [pseudo]random sequences in general?

-What is the cardinality of all sets of singularities in an uncountable dimensional universe?
+What is the cardinality for all possible sets of singularities in a countable dimensional space?

 Do observers follow the same physical laws as objects?

-If an observer is an object, when is the converse true?
+When is an object an observer?
 Have all objects been observed?

-What is the optimum dimensionality of an observer in spacetime?
-Are observers unitless?
+What is the typical dimensionality of an observer?

 Is the Anthropic Principle "observational Darwinism"?